Transport

 Extra benefits of Transit cards

 Manual ticketing, where conductors issue tickets to passengers in real-time is a financially very inefficient method.
-For the fare to be account for, the bus has to finish its service and reach the depot.
+The bus has to finish its service and reach the depot for the fare to be accounted for.
 With travel cards, the money will already be in the company account long before the passenger has even made the trip.
-The actual revenue balance will always be many times that of actual fare earnings.
+In this way, the actual revenue balance will always be many times that of actual fare earnings.

 Data gathered from the cards could be used to analyse passenger demand, volumes and rationanlise services to run more buses during high-demand times and on high-demand routes.
 They could also be used to inform passengers of new services on their preferred routes.
 The data analytics possibilities themselves are extremely wide-reaching and could alter the entire transit landscape.